Infection prevention and control for COVID-19: Interim guidance for acute healthcare settings

 - Triage should allow for rapid identification of individuals potentially symptomatic with COVID-19, who should be immediately escorted to a private room or designated waiting area where a space of at least 2 metres between patients can be ensured

-- All staff, visitors, and patients who are asked to wear a mask should be provided with information on the importance of performing hand hygiene prior to putting on and after removing or touching their mask, to reduce the risk of self-contamination, and on clean handling and storage of any masks that are expected to be re-worn
+- All staff, visitors, and patients who are asked to wear a mask should be provided with information on the importance of performing hand hygiene prior to putting on and after removing or touching their mask, to reduce the risk of self-contamination, and on clean handling and storage of masks

 - They should also be informed about the steps for proper hand hygiene, and provided with access to a hand hygiene sink with soap or ABHR, and a no-touch waste receptacle for proper disposal of the mask.
 It should be emphasized that wearing a mask does not lessen the need to adhere to other measures to reduce transmission, such as physical distancing